dylan-george-field/work-from-home-log/README.md

 4. Place the wfh-log.exe here

 ## Usage
-1. Enter the name of your home network
+1. Enter a semi-colon (;) list of your home networks
 2. Save

 ## Logs